Uptime-Formation/supports-docusaurus/docs/2_Kubernetes/400_Cluster on premise/344_tp_opt_install_cluster_ansible.md

 ---
-title: TP optionnel - Bootstrapper un cluster multi-noeud avec Ansible (Kubeadm ou mode manuel)
+title: TP optionnel - Kubernetes the (not so) hard way avec Ansible
 draft: false
 ---